mamartam/recipe-page/README.md

 - How important it is to analyze the layout before starting development
 - How semantic HTML helps keep the structure clean and understandable
 - How to set up base CSS styles for more predictable layouts
-- How to style list markers using the "::marker" pseudo-element
+- How to style list markers using the `::marker` pseudo-element

 ## 🚀 How It Can Be Improved?

-- Add a mobile-first approach and refine styles for smaller screen sizes
+- Add a `mobile-first approach` and refine styles for smaller screen sizes
 - Improve accessibility by adding more ARIA attributes and enhancing keyboard navigation
 - Refactor CSS using variables for colors and fonts to improve maintainability
-- Introduce a more consistent class naming methodology (e.g. BEM)
+- Introduce a more consistent class naming methodology (e.g. `BEM`)
 - Optimize images for better performance
 - Add simple hover and focus states to improve user experience